xingyushu/MevSec/README.md

 [MEV-relay data](https://beaconcha.in/relays)

-### Some public data are available,if you are interested about this topic feel free to contact me.
+### Some data are available based on our works,if you are interested about this topic feel free to contact me.

 time slot from **01/01/2022~12/31/2023**